Polylogarithm: Dilogarithm

 Known closed-form evaluations of the dilogarithm at special arguments are collected in the table below.
 Arguments in the first column are related by reflection x ↔ 1−x or inversion x ↔ ^{1}⁄_{x} to either x = 0 or x = −1; arguments in the third column are all interrelated by these operations.

 Maximon (2003) discusses the 17th to 19th century references.
 The reflection formula was already published by Landen in 1760, prior to its appearance in a 1768 book by Euler (Maximon 2003); an equivalent to Abel's identity was already published by Spence in 1809, before Abel wrote his manuscript in 1826 (Zagier 1989).
-The designation bilogarithmische Function was introduced by Carl Johan Danielsson Hill (professor in Lund, Sweden) in 1828 (Maximon 2003).
+The designation bilogarithmische Function was introduced by Carl Johan Hill (professor in Lund, Sweden) in 1828 (Maximon 2003).
 Zagier (1989) has remarked that the dilogarithm is the only mathematical function possessing a sense of humor.